-There's something charming about an old-fashioned flower shop, isn't there?
-In an age of posies purchased online and bouquets designed for letterboxes, it's an absolute pleasure to wander into a florist and absorb the colours and scents of real, fresh flowers.
+There's something charming about an old-fashioned, bricks and mortar flower shop, isn't there?
+In an age of posies purchased online and bouquets designed for letterboxes, it's an a pleasure to wander into a florist and absorb the hues and scents of real, fresh cut flowers.

 Battersea Flower Station, Battersea

 Predominantly a garden centre, this little treasure with a punny name is tucked away in an alleyway alongside a railway track.
 Sounds unglamorous, but colourful bunting and quirky signs give it a kitsch (read: Instagrammable) twist.

 Head to the Battersea Park Road end of the passage for the resident florist, a charmingly makeshift set-up of bouquets and bunches, buckets of them spilling out of the shed and spreading beneath a large parasol.
 Whatever time of day you visit, the choice is always ample, and you can buy that all-important card while you're there too.

 Bouquets are available to order online, with delivery to SW postcodes available, and special hand-tied bouquets made for delivery every Friday, with the design changing each week.